GonxKZ/disksense64/docs/README.md

 - **Audio fingerprinting** - Chromatic energy with min-hash
 - **LSH indexing** - Fast approximate nearest neighbor search
 - **Adjustable thresholds** - Control similarity sensitivity

+### 🔐 Safety Mode
+- Non-destructive by default: dangerous actions are simulated or moved to Trash/Quarantine.
+- Windows and Linux Trash/Recycle support with restore.

+### 🔐 Safety Mode
+- Non-destructive by default: dangerous actions are simulated or moved to Trash/Quarantine.
+- Windows and Linux Trash/Recycle support with restore.

+### 🔐 Safety Mode
+- Non-destructive by default: dangerous actions are simulated or moved to Trash/Quarantine.
+- Windows and Linux Trash/Recycle support with restore.

 ## 🖥️ **Cross-Platform Support**